Tennessee National Guard returning from D.C.

-D.C.
-(WVLT) -- The Tennessee National Guard is set to return from Washington D.C.
+The Tennessee National Guard is set to return from Washington D.C.
 Tuesday, June 9.

 More than 1,000 soldiers and airmen from the 278th Armored Cavalry Regiment and the 134th Air Refueling Wing were deployed June 4.